top of page

 Conclusion

-While many people litter for various reasons, the rest of us have to put up with their inconsiderate behaviour.
+While many people litter for various reasons, the rest of us have to put up with their inconsiderate behavior.
 With numerous municipalities unable to regularly manage litter cleanups, it is evident that concerned citizens will need to take on this responsibility, much like private individuals are addressing pothole repairs in our metropolitan areas.

 It would be beneficial for each suburb or community, including streets where litter has become an issue, to establish a group of individuals dedicated to litter picking to maintain the cleanliness and tidiness of their areas.
 Given that most suburbs have neighborhood watch programs, forming a litter-picking group should not be too challenging.
 These groups could seek sponsorship from local businesses to provide black bags and possibly protective gloves.
 Additionally, assistance from the local city councilor might also be beneficial.

-Keep an eye out for my upcoming article about 'the surprising benefits of litter picking'.
+Keep an eye out for my upcoming article about 'the surprising benefits of litter picking.'
 You might discover it's more fun and addictive than you imagine.
 Let's not remain idle and allow litterbugs to spoil our public areas.
 Confront them and request that they clean up their litter.

 People in reflective vests clean up a grassy area next to a road.
 They hold brooms and bags.
 Houses and trees are visible in the background.